usainzhou0301/usainzhou0301.github.io/README.md

 # Academic Pages
-**Academic Pages is a GitHub Pages template for personal and professional portfolio-oriented websites.**

 ![Quanxi ZHOU](usain.jpg "Quanxi Zhou")

 ---

-Quanxi Zhou is a Ph.D. student at [Tsukada Lab](https://tlab.hongo.wide.ad.jp/ja/) of School of Information Science and Technology, The University of Tokyo.
+Quanxi Zhou (Usain, 周泉锡) is a Ph.D. student at [Tsukada Lab](https://tlab.hongo.wide.ad.jp/ja/) of School of Information Science and Technology, The University of Tokyo.
 He received the B.Eng. degree from the **College of Information and Electrical Engineering**, **China Agricultural University**, Beijing, China, in 2021 in Computer Science and Technology of the Honors Program, and received the M.Eng. degree from the **School of Cyber Science and Technology**, **Beihang University**, Beijing, China, in 2024, majoring in Cyberspace Security.

 ---